BerkeleyAutomation/DART/README.md

 which will generate plots comparing Behavior Cloning and DART with a covariance matrix with known, fixed trace.
 The trace can be manually adjusted.

+For `plot_reward.py`, an optional `--normalize` flag may be added to normalize the reward between 0 and 1 as in the paper.